Contents

-Multi-model debate has moved from a 2023 research paper to a shipped product category.
+Multi-model debate moved from a 2023 research paper to a shipped product category.
 Four labs — OpenAI, Google, xAI, Anthropic — dominate the panel, with local Ollama as an optional fifth slot for privacy-sensitive work.
-Tool-call integration via MCP has changed the UX from chat-paste into inline invocation, which is the threshold for becoming a default rather than a ritual.
+MCP changed the UX from chat-and-paste to inline tool call, which is the threshold for review becoming the default rather than a ritual.
 Structured debate with a designated judge consistently beats parallel polling with a majority vote, and the architecture converging across tools — hub-and-spoke with anonymized synthesis — reflects that.

-That is the summary.
-The rest of this article walks through how we got here, what the layout actually looks like, what knobs matter, and what remains unsolved.
-If you have read the other nine articles in this series, this is the wrap-up that connects them.
+That's the summary.
+The rest walks through how we got here, what the layout looks like, what knobs matter, and what's still unsolved.
+If you've read the other nine articles in this series, this is the wrap-up that ties them together.

 In late 2024 and early 2025, AI code review meant one of two things.
-Either you asked the same model that wrote the diff to look at the diff — self-reflection, confidently wrong about its own blind spots — or you copy-pasted the diff into a second chat tab with a second model and read two separate opinions with no mechanism for them to address each other.
-Both workflows shared a property: there was no third party whose job it was to weigh the arguments.
+You asked the same model that wrote the diff to look at the diff — self-reflection, confidently wrong about its own blind spots.
+Or you copy-pasted the diff into a second chat tab with a second model and read two separate opinions with no mechanism for them to talk to each other.
+Both workflows shared one property: nobody's job was weighing the arguments.

-The tooling reflected the assumptions.
-IDE integrations offered a "review this change" button wired to one model.
+The tooling matched the assumptions.
+IDE integrations shipped a "review this change" button wired to one model.
 Shell tools wrapped one API.
-Chat products offered one response per question.
-A few early tools ran two or three models in parallel and reported "3/3 say ship" as a summary line, which was better than nothing and still missed the thing that matters: the reasoning behind each verdict, and whether one minority position deserved to override a weak majority.
+Chat products gave you one answer per question.
+A few early tools ran two or three models in parallel and reported "3/3 say ship," which was better than nothing and still missed the thing that matters — the reasoning behind each verdict, and whether one minority position should override a weak majority.

-The reason it looked like this was not that anyone argued for it.
-It was that chat products were the dominant UI, and every question in a chat gets one answer.
+The reason it looked like this wasn't that anyone argued for it.
+It was that chat products were the dominant UI, and every question in a chat gets exactly one answer.
 Code review inherited that shape by default.
-The architecture was invisible because nothing else existed to contrast against it.
+The architecture was invisible because nothing else existed to compare it against.

 Three things.

 The Multi-Agent Debate paper (Liang et al., 2023, arXiv:2305.19118).
 This is the canonical citation.
-The paper introduces the concept of Degeneration of Thought — a single model reflecting on its own output gets more confident without getting more correct — and demonstrates that a structured debate between agents with a judge substantially improves factuality and reasoning.
-The result was replicated and extended across math, code, and knowledge tasks in the following two years.
+The paper introduced Degeneration of Thought — a single model reflecting on its own output gets more confident without getting more correct — and showed that structured debate between agents with a judge substantially improves factuality and reasoning.
+The result got replicated and extended across math, code, and knowledge tasks through 2024 and 2025.
 By early 2026 the research case is settled enough that practitioner tools cite it by default.

 Practitioner uptake through 2025.
 The research literature met a rising practitioner frustration.
-Developers using one-model review were shipping bugs they could have caught with a second opinion, and the cost of a second API call was dropping into the single-digit cents.
-The economics flipped from "we cannot afford to run four models" to "we cannot afford not to."
-The tools that adopted debate-with-judge as their default architecture started winning the engineering conversation.
+Developers on one-model review were shipping bugs they could have caught with a second opinion, and the cost of a second API call had dropped into single-digit cents.
+The economics flipped from "we can't afford to run four models" to "we can't afford not to."
+The tools that adopted debate-with-judge as their default started winning the engineering conversation.

 MCP as a transport layer.
 The Model Context Protocol arrived in late 2024 and matured through 2025.
-Before MCP, a multi-model review had to live in its own UI — a web app, a standalone desktop product, a CLI.
-After MCP, a multi-model review is a tool call any MCP-aware host can make.
-The assistant asks "review this diff" as a function invocation, the tool returns a structured response, the conversation continues.
-The UX went from a context switch to a function call.
-That is the change that makes it the default.
+Before MCP, multi-model review had to live in its own UI — a web app, a desktop product, a CLI.
+After MCP, it became a tool call any MCP client could make.
+The client asks "review this diff" as a function invocation, the tool returns a structured response, the conversation continues.
+That's the change that makes it the default instead of a special occasion.

 The shape converging across tools is hub-and-spoke with anonymized synthesis.
 It looks like this.

 This is the layout Joint Chiefs ships.
-It is also the layout converging as a field-wide pattern.
-The convergence is not an accident — it is the shape that falls out of the MAD paper's mechanism once you implement it with real providers, real latency, and real users.
+It's also the layout converging as a field-wide pattern.
+The convergence isn't an accident — it's the shape that falls out of the MAD paper's mechanism once you implement it with real providers, real latency, and real users.

 Four approaches compared

-The landscape of "AI-assisted code review" spans approaches that share the name and share very little else.
+"AI-assisted code review" is a label that covers four approaches that share the name and share very little else.
 A compact comparison:

 The interesting comparison is between the last two rows.
-Parallel polling is what many tools shipped first because it is the easy implementation.
+Parallel polling is what most tools shipped first because it's the easy implementation.
 Structured debate is the one the research actually endorses.
-The trade-off is latency and cost for a categorically different quality of output.
+You trade latency and cost for a categorically different quality of output.

 Modern multi-model review is configurable along four axes.
-Each has its own dedicated article in this series; what follows is the executive summary.
+Each gets its own article in this series — what follows is the executive summary.

 1. Panel composition

 Which labs sit at the table.
-The useful variable is independence of training data, not model count.
-Four models from the same family is three redundant models; four models from four labs is four different blind-spot distributions.
-OpenAI, Gemini, Grok, and Anthropic are the obvious four.
+The variable that matters is independence of training data, not model count.
+Four models from the same family is three redundant models.
+Four models from four labs is four different blind-spot distributions.
+OpenAI, Gemini, Grok, Anthropic are the obvious four.
 Local Ollama is the optional fifth slot.
 See Best AI Model for Code Review.

 2. Consensus mode

-How the final verdict is produced.
-Joint Chiefs supports four: moderator-decides (judge reads the debate and writes the synthesis), strict-majority (finding survives if more than half the spokes flagged it), best-of-all (all findings surface with provenance), and voting-threshold (weighted vote crosses a configurable cutoff).
+How the final verdict gets produced.
+Joint Chiefs supports four: moderator-decides (judge reads the debate and writes the synthesis), strict-majority (a finding survives if more than half the spokes flagged it), best-of-all (all findings surface with provenance), and voting-threshold (weighted vote crosses a configurable cutoff).
 The right mode depends on whether you want breadth (best-of-all) or decisiveness (moderator-decides).
 See Consensus Modes Explained.

 3. Per-provider weighting

 Every provider gets a weight from 0.0 to 3.0.
 Zero excludes.
 One is neutral.
 Above one amplifies.
-This lets you tune the panel to the task class without changing the panel itself: Grok at 1.5 for security-heavy diffs, Gemini at 1.5 for multi-file refactors, 0.8 on a provider that is currently noisy on a language.
+Tune the panel to the task class without changing the panel itself — Grok at 1.5 for security-heavy diffs, Gemini at 1.5 for multi-file refactors, 0.8 on a provider that's been noisy on a language.
 See Provider Weighting Strategies.

 4. Rounds (with adaptive cap)

 A round is one pass of spokes-respond, moderator-synthesizes.
-The configured cap is typically five.
-The adaptive break stops the debate earlier when findings have stopped changing between rounds — the convergence signal.
+The default cap is five.
+The adaptive break stops the debate earlier when findings stop changing between rounds — that's the convergence signal.
 More rounds buys more refinement at the cost of more latency and more spend.
 Most debates converge in two or three.
 See Adaptive Debate Termination.

 The levers interact.
 Changing the panel changes what weighting is meaningful.
 Changing the consensus mode changes whether extra rounds buy anything.
-You tune them as a set, not individually.
+Tune them as a set, not individually.

 What's still hard

-The field is not solved.
+The field isn't solved.
 Several non-trivial problems are open.

 Convergence detection is approximate.
 Current methods compare finding titles across rounds — if the set of titles stabilizes, the debate is declared converged.
-This misses semantic equivalence: two models saying the same thing with different titles register as disagreement, and the debate keeps running.
-Better methods would embed findings and compare semantically, but the cost of that embedding per round is non-trivial.
+This misses semantic equivalence.
+Two models saying the same thing with different titles register as disagreement, and the debate keeps running.
+Better methods would embed findings and compare semantically, but the cost of that embedding per round isn't free.

 Judge bias.
-Anonymization helps, but the judge model still has its own priors about what counts as a "real" finding.
+Anonymization helps.
+The judge still has its own priors about what counts as a "real" finding.
 If the judge tends to dismiss style observations in favor of logic bugs, that preference silently shapes every synthesis.
-Auditing judge bias is hard because it requires a known-answer set, and code review does not have a clean one.
+Auditing it is hard because it requires a known-answer set, and code review doesn't have a clean one.

 Latency stacking.
 More providers means more tail-latency exposure.
 A panel is only as fast as its slowest spoke.
-Streaming helps; parallel request dispatch helps; but the total wall-clock time for a five-round debate with four providers is measurably longer than a single-model review, and the product team has to decide whether that cost is acceptable.
+Streaming helps.
+Parallel request dispatch helps.
+But the wall-clock time for a five-round debate with four providers is measurably longer than a single-model review, and every product team has to decide whether that cost is acceptable.

 Cost scaling with rounds.
 Each round is another round of provider spend on every spoke plus a moderator call.
-Adaptive break matters here — it is not only a latency optimization, it is a cost optimization — but the fixed floor of a meaningful review is still several cents, which matters if you are running this inside a CI loop triggered per-commit.
+Adaptive break matters here — it's not only a latency win, it's a cost win.
+The fixed floor of a meaningful review is still several cents, which matters if you're running this inside a CI loop triggered per-commit.

 Large-repo context.
 No single model's context window fits a large repository.
-Review across many files requires either a selection heuristic (which introduces its own bias) or a map-reduce pattern (which breaks the debate structure).
-This is the active frontier, and no tool — including Joint Chiefs — has a satisfying answer in 2026.
+Review across many files needs either a selection heuristic (which introduces its own bias) or a map-reduce pattern (which breaks the debate structure).
+This is the active frontier, and no tool — including Joint Chiefs — has a clean answer in 2026.

 This section is speculation.
-Flagging it explicitly, because the rest of the article is not.
+Flagging it, because the rest of the article isn't.

 Tool-use primitives inside debate.
-Spokes cannot currently run the code they are reviewing, execute a lint rule, or query a type system.
-That is a defensible choice today — the debate stays pure text — but it is leaving grounded signal on the table.
+Spokes can't currently run the code they're reviewing, execute a lint rule, or query a type system.
+That's a defensible choice today — the debate stays pure text — but it leaves grounded signal on the table.
 A likely direction is letting each spoke call a narrow set of tools (run tests, invoke a type-checker, pull a function's call sites) during its review, with the results folded into the debate.
-This turns every spoke into a mini-agent.
+That turns every spoke into a mini-agent.

 Per-finding specialist models.
-Instead of four general spokes, the panel could dispatch each candidate finding to a model that specializes in that finding's class — a security model for auth findings, a performance model for allocation findings, a concurrency model for race-condition findings.
+Instead of four generalist spokes, the panel could dispatch each candidate finding to a model that specializes in that finding's class — a security model for auth findings, a performance model for allocation findings, a concurrency model for race-condition findings.
 The moderator then synthesizes specialist verdicts rather than generalist ones.
-The research groundwork for this exists; the integration work does not.
+The research groundwork exists.
+The integration work doesn't.

 Cross-repository memory.
 Review in 2026 is stateless — every debate starts fresh.
-A likely direction is persistent per-repository memory: "this finding was raised in review #847, discussed, and accepted as intentional."
-The moderator consults the memory before flagging the same pattern again.
-This reduces review fatigue and respects maintainer intent without re-deriving it every time.
+A likely direction is persistent per-repository memory: "this finding was raised in review #847, discussed, accepted as intentional."
+The moderator checks the memory before flagging the same pattern again.
+That cuts review fatigue and respects maintainer intent without re-deriving it every time.

 CI as the default surface.
-Today, most multi-model review runs at the developer's desk — triggered by an MCP tool call, a CLI run, or a macOS setup-app shortcut.
+Today, most multi-model review runs at the developer's desk — triggered by an MCP tool call, a CLI run, or a setup-app shortcut.
 The next surface is CI: a pull request automatically gets a structured debate posted as a check, with findings inline as review comments.
-A few products have early versions of this; it is not yet the default.
-It probably will be within the next year.
+A few products have early versions.
+It isn't yet the default.
+It probably will be within the year.

 None of these are promised features of any tool.
-They are the directions the architecture invites.
+They're the directions the architecture invites.

 How to adopt this today

-Joint Chiefs ships the architecture described above on three surfaces, and you pick the one that matches how you work.
+Joint Chiefs ships the architecture described above on three surfaces.
+Pick the one that matches how you work.

 MCP server.
-If your editor, assistant, or AI CLI is MCP-aware, this is the fastest path.
-Point it at the Joint Chiefs MCP server and "review this diff" becomes a tool call your existing assistant can invoke.
-The review runs in the background; the assistant keeps its current context.
+If your editor, assistant, or AI CLI speaks MCP, this is the fastest path.
+Point it at the Joint Chiefs MCP server and "review this diff" becomes a tool call your existing client can invoke.
+Review runs in the background, client keeps its context.
 See the MCP setup guide.

 CLI.
 Install jointchiefs at /opt/homebrew/bin/jointchiefs, pipe a diff in, get a streamed debate out.
-This is the right surface for CI integration, for scripting, and for any workflow where you want review as part of a larger pipeline.
+This is the right surface for CI integration, for scripting, for any workflow where review is part of a larger pipeline.
 See the CLI guide.

 macOS setup app.
-If you want to configure panel composition, consensus mode, weights, and rounds through a UI rather than a config file, the macOS setup app handles API-key storage (in the system keychain) and strategy configuration. macOS 15+, Apple Silicon.
+If you want to configure panel composition, consensus mode, weights, and rounds through a UI instead of a config file, the macOS setup app handles API-key storage (in the system Keychain) and strategy configuration. macOS 15+, Apple Silicon.
 Download here.

 Key takeaways

-• Multi-model debate has moved from a 2023 research paper to a shipped product category.
-The research case is settled; the engineering work is on the levers.
+- Multi-model debate moved from a 2023 research paper to a shipped product category.
+The research case is settled.
+The engineering work is on the levers.

-• MCP changed the UX from chat-paste to tool-call.
-That is the threshold for multi-model review becoming the default rather than a special-occasion workflow.
+- MCP changed the UX from chat-and-paste to tool-call.
+That's the threshold for multi-model review becoming the default instead of a ritual.

-• Hub-and-spoke with anonymized synthesis is the architecture converging across tools.
-Parallel polling is the tempting implementation that the research does not endorse.
+- Hub-and-spoke with anonymized synthesis is the architecture converging across tools.
+Parallel polling is the tempting implementation the research doesn't endorse.

-• Joint Chiefs ships the architecture on MCP server, CLI, and macOS setup-app surfaces.
-The surface is a transport choice; the review is the same.
+- Joint Chiefs ships the architecture on three surfaces — MCP server, CLI, macOS setup app.
+The surface is a transport choice.
+The review is the same.

 Frequently asked questions